plomgrading/plom/docs/marking_papers.md

 * You can get a listing of all the key-codes by typing a question-mark.
 * In both layouts the tools are arranged so that the most common tools (based on my experience) are arranged in the middle row.
 The keyboard shortcuts correspond to the keys along the "home-row" of a qwerty keyboard.
   * In the right-hand mouse version A, S, D, F and G  correspond to zoom, undo, tick, comment and text (respectively).
-  * In the left-hand mouse version h,j,k,l and semi-colon correspond to text, commend, tick, undo and zoom (respectively).
+  * In the left-hand mouse version h,j,k,l and semi-colon correspond to text, comment, tick, undo and zoom (respectively).
   * The top row of tools correspond to the keys above the home-row. ie, qwert and yuiop.
   * The bottom row of tools correspond to the keys below the home-row. ie, zxcvb and n m comma period slash.

-* The tools are (I hope) pretty obvious, but with a few idiosyncracies
+* The tools are (I hope) pretty obvious, but with a few idiosyncrasies

   * *Pan* - clicking and dragging moves the page image.